stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * Creation of the message callback.

-* Unmarshalling a diagnostic report to a `Message` record.
+* Unmarshalling of the diagnostic report structure to construct the `Message` record.

 First the `function` method of the `Instance` is reintroduced, which turns out to be trivial: